yandex/odyssey/INTERNALS.md

 On incoming connection, new client context is created and notification message is sent to next relay worker using `relaypool_feed()`.
 Client IO context is detached from pooler `epoll(2)` context.

+Handle signals using `machine_signal_wait()`.
+On SIGHUP: do versional config reload, add new databases and obsolete old ones.
+On SIGINT: call `exit()`.
+Other threads are blocked from receiving signals.

 [sources/pooler.h](sources/pooler.h), [sources/pooler.c](sources/pooler.c)

 #### Router